MacFlecknoe/service-repository-sample/router/README.md

 SOAP headers are not available in MESSAGE mode and SOAP processing (and therefore WS-Policy enforcement) is skipped when using MESSAGE format.
 Do NOT use MESSAGE format in your routes.

-Processing of WS-Policy files is done by configuring the cxf bus and by importing the process files into the policy engine:
+Processing of WS-Policy files is done by configuring the cxf bus and by importing `PolicyAttachment` files into the policy engine:

 ```
 <cxf:bus>